 University Honors Program

 The mission of the University Honors Program is to empower each student with the opportunity to work with an honors advisor and engaged faculty members to develop an individualized Honors Program path that is unique to each student and that best supports each student’s intellectual, academic, creative, personal, or professional growth and development.
 This rigorous, academic enrichment program for highly engaged and motivated students complements and enhances the Global Miami Plan for liberal education.
 University Honors students fulfill Honors Experience requirements by enrolling in honors courses, working with a faculty member on an independent project or a course extension, taking part in experiential learning opportunities, studying abroad, or participating in many other intensive learning or creative or professional development opportunities.
-University Honors Program requirements align with the liberal education goals and outcomes of the Global Miami Plan, maintain an emphasis on integrative learning and interdisciplinary course work and seek to enhance the development of the key skills and abilities that students gain through liberal education.
+University Honors Program requirements align with the liberal education goals and outcomes of the Global Miami Plan, maintain an emphasis on integrative learning and interdisciplinary course work, and seek to enhance the development of the key skills and abilities that students gain through liberal education.

 Honors students also have the option to pursue University Honors with Distinction, which requires the completion of a student-initiated, faculty-mentored, and Honors advisor-approved major project that may include traditional academic theses, creative projects or artistic performances, and significant service, experiential, or professional development projects.
 This optional experience provides interested students with the opportunity to work with their Honors advisor and faculty mentor to develop a major project that further enriches their University Honors Program experience.

-All honors students who attain a cumulative grade point average of 3.50 or higher when they graduate will also receive the University Honors transcript notation and recognition in the Commencement bulletin.
+There is no minimum GPA needed to maintain participation in the program.
+However, all honors students who attain a cumulative grade point average of 3.50 or higher when they graduate will also receive the University Honors transcript notation and recognition in the Commencement bulletin.

 Admission to the Program